|

 Lock your door – This is probably Solo Travel Safety rule#1

-I know, I know.
-This sounds like a no-brainer but make sure you’re using the deadbolt and any other extra latch that’s available.
-Even if I feel like the place I’m staying is 1000 percent safe I will utilize every barrier available when I turn in at night.
+This sounds like a no-brainer but make sure you're using the deadbolt and any other extra latch that's available.
+Even if you feel perfectly safe, still utilize every barrier available when you turn in at night.

-Meet people but be careful who you give your details to
+Meet people but be careful to whom you give your details to

 Be cautious when using social media

-If you’re drinking alcohol, you’re lowering your inhibitions and potentially hampering your reaction speed and your judgement.
-Someone with nefarious intention may see you drinking by yourself and decide you’re a target because of that.
+This doesn't mean don't drink at all or don't have fun but alcohol lowers your inhibition and slows your reaction speed.
+It also impacts your judgment.
+Someone with nefarious intentions may see you drinking by yourself and decide you're a target because of that.

 You might also like: Must have travel essentials